-There are multiple ways to teach a dog any concept.
-The following are my own ideas for teaching a dog to go to her bed.
+There are multiple ways to teach a dog to go to her bed.
+The following are my own ideas.
 Please share your own tips in the comments.

 Teaching a dog to go to her bed (or to her mat or to her kennel) is a very useful command because there are times when we don’t want our dogs invading our personal bubbles!